liflab/beepbeep-3-book/pre-markdown/use-cases/README.md

 2571-8^TRIGLYCERIDES^LOINC|324.000|
 ```

-HL7 messages can be produced from various sources: medical equipment producing test results, patient man- agement software where individual medical acts and pro- cedures are recorded, drug databases, etc. For a given patient, the merging of all these various sources produces a long sequence of HL7 messages that can be likened to an event stream.
+HL7 messages can be produced from various sources: medical equipment producing test results, patient management software where individual medical acts and procedures are recorded, drug databases, etc. For a given patient, the merging of all these various sources produces a long sequence of HL7 messages that can be likened to an event stream.
 The analysis of HL7 event traces produced by health information systems can be used, among other things, to detect significant unexpected changes in data values that could compromise patient safety.

 In this context, a general rule, which can apply to any numerical field, identifies whenever a data value starts to deviate from its current trend: